 Ideally, your first follow-up email should be sent to your leads a few days after your first question, so that they have time to respond and don’t feel pestered.
 If you still don’t hear back from them, send another follow-up a few days after that.
 In total, you’ll want to send no more than 4 of these emails before acknowledging to leads who haven’t responded that you understand they aren’t interested now, but still offer to follow-up again in the future.

-Email 3 – Content that reengages
+Email 3 – Content That Reengages

 Once you’ve “walked away” from those uninterested leads with your last follow-up, put them on a twice-a-month content email blast.
 These emails are meant to keep your name on their radar, and to try and get those leads to reengage with you by focusing on topics that are relevant to their market: industry trends, pain points, service improvements, etc. Those messages can tie back to what your company offers, and can include a call-to-action.
 Just be mindful not to push for an immediate sale.